 Using low-sulfur fuels that meet Tier 3 standards can reduce emissions by

 as much as 80%.
 That is like taking 4 out of 5 cars off the road.
 That's why

 I ran a resolution encouraging the purchase of Tier 3 fuel and decided to

 launch Tier3Gas.org to raise awareness about this important issue.

 Transparency, Accountability, and Good Governance

 I originally ran for office because I didn't feel heard by the legislature.
 I felt that legislators were listening to special interests, not my interests.
 My values that drove me to run have not changed--transparency and accountability remain a driving force behind all my decisions.

 There are only five states that have no limits on campaign donations.
 Utah is one of them.

-That’s why sponsored a bill that imposed campaign contribution limits, to prevent a wealthy few from dominating the political conversation.
+That’s why I sponsored a bill that created campaign contribution limits, to prevent a wealthy few from dominating the political conversation.
 Campaign contribution limits are one way to protect everyone’s free speech and amplify the voice of individual Utah voters.

 I believe we should do everything we can to improve the integrity, accuracy, and accessibility of our elections.
 That is why I passed a bill that improved the election code to reflect current practices and technology in elections.